XiaoyiHan6/Simple-CV-Pytorch-master/README.md

   3.U-Net

+### PS

-### Now, I'm training MobieNet v3 model.
+Now, I'm training MobieNet v3 model.
 Besides, I'd like to add ShuffleNet and EfficientNet classification models.
 Next, I will modify this project architecture that I will split 'models'(directory) into classification networks and detection networks.
 And for 'tools'(directory), I'm going to add '.yaml' files.

 ## references